 JIRA is one of the best agile project management tools useful for small teams and startups.
 It is popular for bug tracking and issue tracking amongst IT professionals, institutional designers, and people working in a shared environment.

 Scrum boards help for visualizing all the work in a sprint, displaying backlog to newsprint.
-It can be made to fit according to team adding on to fast planning and iterative delivery.
+It can be made to fit according to the team adding on to fast planning and iterative delivery.
 Kanban board keeps the user updated about the next agenda ensuring maximum output with smart effort.
-User gains access to predefined and custom reports like burnout charts, sprint report, velocity chart etc.
+The user gains access to predefined and custom reports like burnout charts, sprint report, velocity chart etc.

 It offers a surplus of add-ons to scale up JIRA for a particular use.
 Through mobile application, one can stay connected to the project status even being away from the desktop.
 Customizable workflows can be generated for unique procedures.

 - Cheap for small teams so helpful for startups.

 - Big companies worldwide have been using this so it’s a proved product by the large community.

 - Highly customizable according to project needs.

-- Its vast features bring benefit to projects in long term.
+- Its vast features bring benefit to projects in the long term.

 - Fit for IT professionals, instructional designers, e-Learning authors in a shared environment.